118 College Drive, Box 5033

-Chen, Courts, Douglas, Gorzegno, Lawler, Meade, Michels, Paine, Rigsby, Torres
+Douglas, Gorzegno, Griffin, House, Lawler, Meade, Michels, Rigsby, Torres

 The University of Southern Mississippi's Department of Art and Design is an accredited institutional member of the National Association of Schools of Art and Design.
 Requirements are in accordance with the published regulations of NASAD.

 Curricula leading to the degree of Bachelor of Fine Arts are offered in drawing and painting, graphic design and sculpture.
 A Bachelor of Arts degree in art is also available.
-Minor programs are available in art, art history, and graphic design.
+Minor programs are available in art and art history.

 Professional and student art exhibitions are continuously on view in the University of Southern Mississippi Museum of Art.

 Two distinctly different degree plans are offered within the Department of Art and Design:

 The student seeking general study in the field of art should choose the broadly oriented BA degree.

 The student seeking to pursue a career as a practicing artist/designer should choose a plan of study in one of the following three professionally oriented emphasis areas of the visual arts, which lead to the professionally oriented BFA degree in art:

 Drawing and Painting